-Recently I enrolled in an online yoga class which teaches safe and sustainable alignment for all bodies.
+I am a yoga teacher, and recently I enrolled in an online yoga class which teaches safe and sustainable alignment for all bodies.
 I couldn’t wait for the class to start!
 I anticipated learning a lot about alignment and anatomy.
 But the very first thing I learned was a pleasant surprise, and like much of what I learn, applicable to all other areas of what I do.

 What is Beautiful About the Person?

 I was touched by this.
 This suggestion not only applies to yoga students but is also what I strive to do with counseling clients!
 In the end, it is not about “fixing” what is “wrong” with a person, but rather looking for what is strong and wonderful first, and then making tiny shifts that have a holistic effect on the entire system.
 A mere tweak such as pressing more strongly into one edge of one foot can dramatically change an entire yoga posture; a mere addition of a gratitude or mindfulness meditation practice can have a transformative effect on the wellbeing of a human being.